erizov/Professor/semester_5/lecture_29_nlp_advanced/ner/README.md

 ### Short Description

-A approach that combines information retrieval with language generation to produce accurate, up-to-date responses.
+An approach that combines information retrieval with language generation to produce accurate, up-to-date responses.
 Addresses knowledge cutoff limitations, factual accuracy, and domain-specific information.
 Example: Answering questions about recent events by retrieving relevant documents, then generating answers based on retrieved content.
 Operates by searching knowledge base for relevant information, then using retrieved context to guide language model generation.

 **Key Characteristics:**
 - **Time Complexity**: Varies